elabftw/elabdoc/doc/install.rst

 * Edit the configuration file (``/etc/elabftw.yml`` by default):

-    Edit the configuration to suit your server setup.
+    Edit the YAML configuration to suit your server setup.
 For instance, you might want to change the port binding (default is 443 but it might be already used by a traditional webserver).
 See below for using the container with a reverse proxy.

 Note about TLS certificates
 ---------------------------